diskoverdata/diskover-docs/source_files/user_analytics_reports.md

 ![Image: Reports Overview](images/analytics_reports_2025.png)

-✏️ Hovering the graphic will give you more information.
+✏️ Hovering the graphics will give you more information.

 | REFERENCE | DESCRIPTION |
 | :---: | --- |